 The empty mine eDNA method was applied to several plant samples collected within, and outside of the known range of L. sativae in Australia.
 Of the mines collected from known host plants of L. sativae on Thursday Island, all collected mines from S. lycopersicum and a single mine from V. unguiculata were confirmed to be L. sativae (Table 3).
-Of the mines collected from plants which were not known to be a host L. sativae in the Torres Strait, namely Capsicum sp., P. edulis , O. basilicum and S. jamaicensis , at least one mine per host plant was confirmed to be L. sativae in these plants in Australia.
+Of the mines collected from plants which were not known to be a host L. sativae in the Torres Strait, namely Capsicum sp., P. edulis, T. ulmifolia, O. basilicum and S. jamaicensis, at least one mine per host plant was confirmed to be L. sativae.
+This constitutes the first formal record of mining activity of L. sativae in these plants in Australia.